freitaucher/reinforcement_learning/README.md

   <img src="qlast.png" width=50% />
 </p>

-where the arrow corresponds to the step with the maximal q-value.
+where the arrow shows to the step with the maximal q-value from the current position.
+Thickness and darkness of the arrow scales with the amplitude of the q-value.